haran2001/CS252_assignment/README.md

 **Modifications**:
 1. Removed a print statement
+2. Added comments.

  **Explanation** :
- 1. Check if entered number is less than zero
+ 1. Check if entered number is strictly greater than zero.
  2. If not ask user to enter a new number.
  3. Execute the fork() system call.
  4. Check the ID returned by fork.
 Zero implies child process else it's a parent process (returns child process ID).
+ 5. First the parent process runs which then put on wait until the child process starts.
  5. If ID is zero (child process), start a while loop to implement the Collatz algorithm, n/2 if 'n' is even or 3n + 1 if 'n' is odd, until you reach 1.
  6. If ID is non zero, then parent process is completed and the program terminates.